Transfer from the Master's to the Doctoral Program

 - The exam will follow the format of a RAC meeting and will include a 20-30 min. presentation to be followed by a question period.

 - The exam is evaluated as Pass/Fail, as per the Fast Track Evaluation form.
 Evaluation criteria include:

 - knowledge and understanding of the project

-- ability to propose an experimental plan and to ask new research questions
+- ability to propose research plan and to ask new research questions

 - critical thinking skills